 Collaborative practice can have distinct advantages for parties in need of divorce or family law help.
 In many instances, both parties want to settle their family law matter outside of court.
 But the problem is that they do not always agree on all the essential terms.

 This is exactly where collaborative practice can be helpful.
-In these instances, parties are able to help work through these issues of disagreement with the collaborative team.
-A collaborative team can help the parties engage in meetings, prior to a divorce ever being filed, to help the parties try and come to an agreement.
+In these instances, parties can help work through these issues of disagreement with the collaborative team.
+A collaborative team can help the parties engage in meetings, before a divorce ever being filed, to help the parties try and come to an agreement.

 If you need help with a collaborative divorce or family law matter, you can contact Stange Law Firm, PC at 1-855-805-0595.